Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "9:00 AM",
-          "activity": "Visit the Miraikan National Museum of Emerging Science and Innovation", "description": "Discover the latest advancements in science and technology through interactive exhibits."
+          "activity": "Visit the Edo-Tokyo Museum",
+          "description": "Discover the history and culture of Tokyo (formerly known as Edo) through interactive exhibits and displays."
         },
         {
-          "time": "12:00 PM",
+          "time": "1:00 PM",
-          "activity": "Lunch at a modern fusion restaurant", "description": "Experience a blend of traditional Japanese flavors with contemporary culinary techniques."
+          "activity": "Explore the Shibuya Crossing",
+          "description": "Experience the world-famous pedestrian crossing and observe the bustling energy of one of Tokyo's most iconic neighborhoods."
         },
         {
-          "time": "2:00 PM",
+          "time": "5:00 PM",
-          "activity": "Explore the Edo-Tokyo Museum",
-          "description": "Delve into the rich history of Tokyo and learn about the city's transformation over time."
+          "activity": "Attend a technology-focused event or workshop", "description": "Participate in a hands-on activity or discussion related to the latest technological advancements."
         }
       ]
     },